Azure-Samples/spark-on-aks-benchmark/README.md

 Additional parameters are documented in [this](benchmark/spark-benchmark-test.yaml) SparkApplication yaml.

 ## Results

+**Please note that these are unaudited results and as such are not comparable with any officially published TPC-DS results.**

 In total, 10 iterations of the query have been executed and median execution time was recorded.